srilakshmishankar/fullstack-e2e-load-api-testing/Notes.md

 <img width="1780" alt="Screenshot 2022-03-08 at 02 18 04" src="https://user-images.githubusercontent.com/46483554/157178766-052876ff-3196-448b-beb7-b44f0e08a9a6.png">

+All the test-reports are available locally in results folder as well

 While trying to timebox this task I tried to give a small gist of everything possible in terms of test strategy, process, tools and automation.
 Of course many things can be improved and based on priority, requirement, client info we can ensure overall high quality.
 If I had more time then I would try to automate everything here because it is possible and optimise test run times, parallel testing, linting, optimise docker and CI/CD.